 Each semester, all student members of the ASI Board of Directors must sign a statement indicating that they have read and are aware of the “Liabilities of Board of Directors”.

-Candidates and incumbents for college-specific seats must have a declared major appropriate to that college or the category of undeclared and unclassified majors as defined by the University.
-In the event that an ASI Board of Director Representative of the undeclared majors declares a major, the representative will continue to serve until the next general election.
+Student Leaders college-specific seats shall declare a major appropriate to their college, or the category of undeclared and unclassified majors as defined by the University.
+In the event that Student Leader of the undeclared majors declares a major, the representative shall continue to serve in their currently elected role until the next general election.

-Duties & Responsibilities of Board of Directors.
-Board of Director acknowledges and agrees to perform the following duties and responsibilities of ASI Board members in accordance with established motions of previous Boards, as well as Article II, Section 12 of the ASI BOD Codes of Procedures:
+Duties & Responsibilities of Student Leaders.
+Student Leaders acknowledge and agree to perform the duties and responsibilities outlined in the ASI Bylaws, Codes of Procedures, and Policies.
+Student Leaders shall:

-Attend all ASI Board of Director meetings on alternating

-Thursdays from 3:15 PM – 5:45 PM in the Fall and Spring
+Attend all meetings required for the offices they hold and committees they are appointed to

-Be responsible for carrying out the duties specified in the Associated Students, Inc. Bylaws (Articles VI and VIII)
+Carry out the duties specified in the Associated Students, Inc. Bylaws that pertain to their office

-Actively seek out the opinions, needs, and desires of constituents, and organizations within his/her constituency
+Actively seek the opinions, needs, and desires of constituents and organizations within their constituency

-Present to the Board of Directors for consideration such measures as might serve to resolve any and all student-related problems faced by his/her constituency
+Present issues and ideas for consideration such measures as might serve to resolve any and all student-related problems faced by their constituency

-Ensure that all necessary activities and policies are initiated and carried out for the student body at large
+Ensure all necessary activities and policies are initiated and carried out for the student body at large

-Be responsible for fulfilling the required minimum of specific duty hours and service hours to the University community on behalf of the Associated Students, Inc. per week noted below.
-In addition, Board members shall be responsible for a minimum of two (2) office hours to be held in the ASI offices.
-All Board of Directors shall report when and where these hours will be held to the Secretary/Treasurer during the first week of each semester during the Director’s term of office.
-Any changes in these office hours are to be reported to the Secretary/Treasurer immediately.
+Fulfill the required minimum of specific duty hours and service hours to the University community on behalf of the Associated Students, Inc. per week.
+In addition, Student Leaders shall be responsible for a minimum of two (2) office hours to be held in the ASI offices.
+All Student Leaders shall report when and where these hours will be held to the Secretary/Treasurer during the first week of each academic term.
+Any changes in these office hours shall be reported to the Secretary/Treasurer immediately.

-Specific Duties – 30% - Each ASI member shall satisfy the following minimum hours of specific duties per position:

-President, VPA, VPAG, & VPF = 12 hours

-Secretary Treasurer = 10 hours

-College Rep & At-Large BOD members = 8 hours

-Service – 20% - Each ASI Board member shall satisfy the following minimum hours of service hours per position:

-President = 2 hours

-VPA, VPAG, & VPF = 3 hours

-Secretary Treasurer = 4 hours

-College Rep & At-Large B.O.D. members = 6 hours

-If unable to attend a meeting and having in his/her possession papers necessary for business to be presented to the Board of Directors, leave them with the chairperson.

-Speak no more than three (3) minutes on any question except when an extension is granted by the chairperson, subject to appeal.

-If rising to speak on protest, be allowed to speak for a period not to exceed one (1) minute after the deciding vote.

-May act with the Board of Directors in censoring a director for violation of its code of procedures with concurrence of two-thirds (2/3) of the directors present.

-Report his/her arrival or departure from the Board of Directors meeting to the Recording Secretary.

-Yield to a member of the gallery to speak on an issue during a period of discussion.
+.

-Perform any other responsibilities that may be delegated by the President
+Perform any other responsibilities that may be delegated by the President or the ASI Board of Directors

 If wishing to take a semester off from classes, submit a written statement of intent to the ASI Executive Director no later than the drop deadline for that semester.
 During their semester off, board members must not be registered for any classes at this University.